nelsonic/colors/README.md

 ![Color Spectrum](https://raw.github.com/nelsonic/colors/master/misc/Color-spectrum-thin.png "Color spectrum")

-Sick of not knowing what the names / hex values of colors were I decided to create a little colors mini app that I can keep handy when ever I need to look up a color or remember one I've used before.
+Sick of not knowing the names / hex values of colors
+I decided to create a little colors mini app that I can keep handy when ever I need to look up a color or remember one I've used before.
 (Don't worry there's more to it, but I'm keeping it simple for now ;-)

 ## Intro